florenthey/dollar_comparator/README.md

-This project is a dollar comparator in React/Redux.
+Compare a currency at dollar (React/Redux).

 Clone or download the repository.